ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-1.md

 We track whether `--` has been encountered via the `parse_options` variable declared just before the main loop.
-If at any point we parse `--` then the rest of the arguments will be treated as if they were file paths.
+If at any point we parse `--` then we will treat following arguments as literal file paths.
 In practice it is highly unlikely that someone is actually going to pass in a file with the path `--help`, `--version`, or `--`, but handling these edge cases the right way now is better than handling a bug report later, and the extra work